What is contract management?

 Contract lifecycle management encompasses all strategic and operational measures along the lifecycle of a contract - from creation and management to evaluation and archiving.
 The aim is to create transparency, efficiency and control in dealing with contracts.
 Contract management goes far beyond pure contract administration by also covering steps such as risk analysis, deadline control and compliance.
 It thus creates a basis for legally compliant and economically sound action in a company's entire contract management.

 While contract management is limited to filing and finding contracts, contract management is aimed at holistic control.
 Document management, on the other hand, focuses on file formats and versioning - regardless of the contract context.
-A digital contract management system integrates these aspects and supplements them with analysis, workflow and automation functions.
+Modern contract management systems make use of functions that are also familiar from document management software and expand these with analysis, workflow and automation functions.
 The structuring and maintenance of the contract file, i.e. all relevant documents, deadlines, metadata and histories for a contract, is also mapped centrally here.

 Depending on the business area, industry and partner structure, very different types of contracts arise in day-to-day business.
 They differ in terms of complexity, duration, risk potential and tax relevance - and each requires specific administration and review processes.
 The most common types of contract include